-Photics Software Does Not Use In-App Purchases – 😝
+- Photics Software Does Not Use In-App Purchases – 😝

-  Before the Internet, back when books were only in printed form and home

-  video games were sold as cartridges, there was a lot less hassle to buy
+Before the Internet, back when books were only in printed form and home video games were sold as cartridges, there was a lot less hassle in buying media.

-  media.
 You didn’t have to worry about a game hitting you up for more money.
 You didn’t have to worry if your book was also reading you.
-That’s the

-  reason for the Code of Honor.
-It’s the idea that Photics software should be

-  more like the media of yesteryear.
-Just because software can track a user,

-  that doesn’t mean it should.
-Just because top grossing apps are using in-app

-  purchases, that doesn’t mean that Photics software should too.
+That’s the reason for the Code of Honor.
+It’s the idea that Photics software should be more like the media of yesteryear.
+Just because software can track a user, that doesn’t mean it should.
+Just because top grossing apps are using in-app purchases, that doesn’t mean that Photics software should too.

-  The Code of Honor is about building trust as a developer, while showing

-  respect to you as a customer.
+The Code of Honor is about building trust as a developer, while showing respect to you as a customer.